Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Effects of dephasing and losses

-In Fig.~\ref{fig_dynamics_noise_x} we show the dynamics of the fidelity and the relative variation of the imbalance for different values of $n_0$, keeping $U=1$, $s=1.5$ and $\gamma=0.1$ fixed.
-The incoherent pump turns out to be detrimental for the initial state independently from the parameters of the Hamiltonian.
+\ric{Under the action of single-body losses, the dynamics no longer preserve the ``East'' symmetry.
+Indeed, losses can deplete the occupation of the first site, which fixes the ``East'' symmetry sector.\\ Since the vacuum is invariant under the action of losses and coherent dynamics cannot create excitations to the West of the initial embedded \textit{superboson}, we can still consider Eq.~\eqref{eq_initial_state_ni} as our initial state.} In Fig.~\ref{fig_dynamics_noise_x}, we show the dynamics of the fidelity and imbalance for different values of $n_0$, keeping $U=1$, $s=1.5$ and $\gamma=0.1$ fixed. \ric{ Losses turn out to be detrimental to the initial state independent of the parameters of the Hamiltonian.
 Instead, the height of the initial peak plays a substantial role in enhancing the conservation of the imbalance.
-Up to the accessible times, the imbalance is well fitted by an exponential $\mathcal{I}(t) \sim \mathcal{I}(0)e^{-t/\tau}+\mathcal{I}_\infty$ where $\tau \propto n_0/\gamma^\zeta$, with $\zeta \approx 1$, and $\mathcal{I}_\infty$ is the asymptotic value of the imbalance reached at time $t\to\infty$.
-Intuitively, the decay time $\tau$ increases with $n_0$ since the larger is $n_0$, more particles need to be pumped to make the peak no longer well resolved. {The insensitivity of the time decay with respect to the parameters of the Hamiltonian indicates that the slow dynamics do not provide additional protection against this type of noise}.
-Indeed, also in the $s\to\infty$ limit the initial state $|00\dots 0n_0 00 \dots \rangle$ is not a steady state of dynamics, and the imbalance would be highly affected by the external pump.\\ The fidelity drops to zero exponentially fast as expected, independently from the parameters of the Hamiltonian and the initial state.
-This is a consequence of the fact that the SSE does not respect the East-symmetry and that it can create excitations out of the vacuum, making the evolved state orthogonal to the initial state exponentially fast independently from the coherent dynamics and initial state.
+Intuitively, \nic{if the first site $n_0$ is highly occupied at time $t=0$, it will require longer times to drain all the particles.
+This leads} to an initial \textit{plateaux} in the imbalance, followed by an exponential decay toward the minimum value $\mathcal{I}(t\to\infty)=-1$.
+The decay is well fitted by $\mathcal{I}(t)=\left(A e^{-t/\tau}-1\right)$ at long times, \ricII{where $\tau \propto 1/\gamma$ is the relaxation time} and $A$ is a constant.} \ric{The insensitivity of the time decay with respect to the parameters of the Hamiltonian indicates that the slow dynamics do not provide additional protection against this type of coupling \ricII{to the environment}.
+Indeed, the decay of the imbalance is due to the emission of particles from the first occupied site, which fixes the symmetry sector, and since the coherent dynamics cannot create excitations on top of it the initial peak is depleted in time $\propto 1/\gamma$.\\ The fidelity drops to zero exponentially fast, as expected, with a decay time that is parametrically small in the occupation of the initial peak.
+Indeed, the higher the peak is, the larger is the probability that the emission occurs, which immediately produces a state orthogonal to the initial one.}\\ \ricII{Despite losses being more detrimental with respect to dephasing, we show at the end of the section that the coherent dynamics takes place on time scales that are small with respect to the relaxation time in typical superconducting circuits (cf. Sec.~\ref{section_cQED_implementation} for the experimental implementation of the bosonic quantum East model).}

-Note that, we can immediately extend our analysis to a large variety of states.
-For instance, we can consider states given by the superposition of \textit{superbosons} embedded in different region of the systems, namely
+Note that we can immediately extend our analysis to a large variety of states.
+For instance, we can consider states given by the superposition of \textit{superbosons} embedded in different regions of the systems, namely